-The directors who held office during the period were:
+The directors who held office during the year were:

-S Bennison (resigned 4 July 2022) C Rhodes R Sinclair (appointed 2 June 2021) G Smyth
+S Bennison (resigned 4 July 2022) C Rhodes R Sinclair G Smyth

 At no time during the year have the directors, or their families, had any beneficial interest in the shares of the Company.
 None of the directors had any interest in any contract significant to the Company's business.